Jiayi666/Jiayi666.github.io/_posts/2020-01-22-cpp-project-learning.md

 #### Terms

 - POD type : A Plain Old Data Structure in C++ is an aggregate class that contains only PODS as members, has no user-defined destructor, no user-defined copy assignment operator, and no nonstatic members of pointer-to-member type.
+A struct with no modifiers or methods is called a POD struct, which exists as a backwards compatible interface with C libraries as it is (supposedly) guaranteed to be laid out as though it were a C struct.
 See [this question](https://stackoverflow.com/questions/146452/what-are-pod-types-in-c) for more details.
+A `struct` is normally a POD type.

 #### Memory Allocation

 > `memset` vs `new` vs `malloc` !

-&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;`malloc` and `new` can actually allocate new memory space but `memset` can't. `memset` can only assign value for every byte in a memory space, most likely it will assign 0s.

+&nbsp;&nbsp;&nbsp;&nbsp;The difference between `malloc` and `new` is that `malloc` **won't invoke constructor and destructor**.
+So, `malloc` is mostly for POD types while `new` is for C++ style types.